nxbt/dungeon-game/README.md

 ##BUG TRACKER
 * pathfinding crashes when navigating from outside an area.
 * Map draw error at the top of maps
-* dual wielding will occasionally cause your own weapons to collide, sending you flying!
+* dual wielding will occasionally cause your own weapons to collide, sending you flying.
+* floating torches in castle rooms